> POWER TOOLS 1> POWER TOOLS 2 TECHNIQUES MUSEUMS LINKS ABOUT ME

 You don't need power tools to become an accomplished ship modeler, but they can sure make life easier and make possible some things you couldn't otherwise do.
 If your goal in modeling is to build only kits, pretty much as they come out of the box, then you probably don't really need any power tools (except maybe a Dremel).
 If you decide to kit bash or build from scratch, and particularly if you want to mill your own lumber, then you're likely going to want as many power tools as you can afford.

-The Preac thickness sander is another highly useful tool.
+The Preac thickness sander is another highly useful tool but, again, no longer available.
+Jim Byrnes also offers a thickness sander.
 Even if you're not milling your own lumber, it's not uncommon to find that you need a piece that's thinner than what you have on hand.
 The sander is also useful for making sure that several pieces of stock are all exactly the same thickness.
-Jim Byrnes also makes a thickness sander.
-The Byrnes sander looks like it would be easier to adjust and it has a stronger motor.
-The Preac can be a bit under-powered with wider stock.
-Both are priced about the same.

 I own two bandsaws - a little 9-inch Delta and a larger, 14-inch Jet.
 The small bandsaw is surprisingly useful.
 The very first thing I did when I got the 9-inch saw was to buy a decent, 1/8 in.
-Timberwolf blade (available from Suffolk Machinery).
+Timberwolf blade.
 The blade makes a great difference in the performance of the saw.
 Since the Delta came out, Ryobi has released a 9-inch saw as well.
 After taking a look at it, I'd likely buy that saw instead of the Delta.
-It has more features, includes a rip fence, and costs even less (about $87 at Home Depot).
+It has more features and includes a rip fence

 Jet 14-inch BandsawThe larger bandsaw is very useful for resawing from wider stock.
 I bought the 14-inch saw before I bought the 9-inch saw and, of course, used it then for everything.
 That often required me to change blades depending on the type cut I needed to make.
 Now that I have the 9-inch saw, I can leave a wider, resaw blade in the large saw and use the little 9-inch with an 1/8-inch blade for curved cuts.

 I'm very happy with the Jet saw and I'm of the opinion that bigger is almost always better in a bandsaw.
 You can cut small stuff with a big saw, but you can't cut big stuff on a small one.
 Still, the 14-inch is maybe a bit large and expensive (about $600) for most modelers.
-Ryobi has recently released a very nice 10-inch saw for around $200 that looks very impressive.
-I imagine it would handle most tasks for ship modeling.
-With either saw, I always recommend replacing the stock blade with a Timberwolf blade.
+I always recommend replacing the stock blade with a Timberwolf blade.

 Copyright © 2003 - 2005 - John H. Earl